48ca/h2langs/README.md

-# Halo 2 Audio Difference Analyzer
+# Halo 2 Language Difference Analyzer

 To check which language is fastest.

+With current strategies, for full-game, German is the fastest!
+Check the `output` directory.

 The pickle dump that is included has the data from all 8 languages for: